-Social Media Is Bullshit is also currently available in Spain and Latin America, and is also being translated into Polish.
+Social Media Is Bullshit is also currently available in Spanish from Urano and can be found across Latin America and Spain.
+The book is also being translated into Polish and Russian.

 “Social media” is not a thing.
 Just like “Web 2.0″.
 That wasn’t a thing either.
 Cosmetics and usability aside (and even then, that’s stretching it), The Internet and the Web really haven’t changed much since the ’90s.

 In a lot of ways, the Internet and the Web are a lot like Burger King.
 Sure, some of the stores look different now, and the menu might get a few additions here and there, but you’re still more or less eating the same stuff they’ve served up since 1953.